How expanding interests helps autistic people – The LILA Principle

 Over the years, I have tried to expand my children’s interests to help them increase knowledge, keep their lives interesting, and to foster growth.
 This has also been an educational goal in both school and home therapy programs.
 My son Marc, now 25, has a great range of interests that has broadened beyond ceiling fans and Thomas the Tank Engine.
 Julia, 23, has also developed many interests such as cooking, puppetry, animation, The Muppets, cats, and ballet.
 How did this transformation take place?
 How did these interests increase from just a couple to many?

 I have thought about this and can say it is because of two things – something I call the LILA Principle (Leave It Lying Around) and exposure to a wide range of activities to build connections.
-Here is how the LILA Principle worked with regards to Marc’s reading.
+Here is how the LILA Principle worked in regards to Marc’s reading.

 LILA in action: reading, music and ballet

 My husband, Ron, and I have been avid readers for many years and buy books every month.
 We have always allowed both of our children access to any book on our shelves.
 Occasionally, I buy audio books for Ron to listen to while driving.
 A few years ago, I bought him Bob Barker’s biography Priceless Memories; Ron put it on a shelf when he was done with it.
 Six years ago, Marc found that audio book and began to listen it with great interest as he knew Bob Barker’s voice from the Price is Right game show.
 I decided to get him the book version as well to see what he would do.
 He started the CD over again and followed along with the book, running his finger along the text.
 He never made a mistake or got behind with turning pages so I knew he was able to read the text.
 After completing the book with the CD, Marc started reading the book aloud without the CD accompaniment.